stianstrysse/stianstrysse.github.io/_posts/2021-11-04-getting-started-with-custom-extensions-in-azuread-elm.md

 ---
 layout: post
 title: Getting started with Custom Extensions in Entitlement Management for Azure AD
 subtitle: Microsoft released a new public preview feature for Azure AD Identity Governance during Ignite this week, namely Custom Extensions for Entitlement Management.
-Let's dive into what it is and how to use it for managing identity and access management via automation.
+Let's dive into what it is and how to use it for identity and access lifecycle management automation.
 categories: AZUREAD IDENTITY GOVERNANCE ELM ENTITLEMENT MANAGEMENT
 thumbnail-img: /assets/img/posts/2021-11-04/aad-elm-thumbnail.png
 author: Stian A. Strysse